cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

  ## Flask Rest API (Sachith)

-The cm4 REST Api is built using flask and provides the cloud information retrieval functionality through HTTP calls.
+The cloudmesh REST Api is built using flask and provides the cloud information retrieval functionality through HTTP calls.

 #### Pre-requisites